What your tolls pay for

 Where your tolls go

-Transportation Investment Corporation (TI Corp) is a Provincial Crown Corporation responsible for construction of the PMH1 Project, ongoing maintenance of the bridge and highway.
+Transportation Investment Corporation (TI Corp) is a provincial Crown corporation responsible for construction of the PMH1 Project, repayment of the project debt, and ongoing maintenance of the bridge and highway.

 TI Corp will collect the toll revenue and ensure it is used to pay directly for the costs associated with building the project.
-The total cost to build the project is $3.3 billion, and TI Corp expects to take approximately 40 years to repay the project debt.
-Once the project has been paid for, tolls will be removed from the Port Mann Bridge.
+The total cost to build the project is $3.3 billion, and TI Corp expects to replay the debt by 2050.

 Each year TI Corp releases a service plan and annual report that documents the money borrowed to pay for the project and the revenues received.
 Future annual reports will include the details regarding the remaining debt.
 View the most recent service plan and/or annual report now.